FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-id | A local, transient identifier for the address. | string city | The city. | string country | The country. | string postalCode | The postal code. | string
+id | A local identifier for the address.
+Note that this id MUST NOT be processed as an identifier for the resource being referenced, but instead as a transient identifier for the reference itself. | string city | The city. | string country | The country. | string postalCode | The postal code. | string